 Eyelash transplantation is a microsurgical procedure performed in a physician’s office under local anesthesia.
 It is important that patients meet with a qualified physician who is an expert in the field of hair and eyelash transplantation to discuss the patient’s desires and expectations.
 They will perform a complete history and physical examination focused on the eyes and eyelashes.
 Occasionally, patients may have a medical or psychiatric condition which is a contraindication to the procedure, such as lupus erythematosus or body dysmorphic syndrome.

-The procedure is performed by removing a small amount of skin in the back of the scalp which harvests the hair and the hair follicles, where the hair shaft is created.
-A few stitches are used to suture the “donor area” closed.
-The sutures are removed in 7 days or dissolve on their own.
+The procedure is performed by removing a small amount of skin in the back of the scalp, which harvests the hair and the hair follicles, where the hair shaft is created.
+A few stitches are used to suture the donor area closed.
+The sutures are removed in seven days, or dissolve on their own.
 The hair is then microscopically prepared by separating the follicles from each other.
 Next, local anesthesia is used to anesthetize the eyelids.
 Using specialized micro instruments, a small puncture is made at the eyelid margin and the hair is gently inserted into position.
 The new eyelash is specifically oriented so it lines up correctly and allows the natural curl of the hair to point upwards.
 Typically, 25 to 45 hairs are transplanted in each eyelid.
 The entire procedure takes approximately 3 – 4 hours to perform.

 Before & After

 Steven Gabel, M.D. is the founder and medical director of Gabel Hair Restoration Center.
 He received his medical degree at Loyola University Medical Center and is triple board certified in Facial Plastic and Reconstructive Surgery, Otolaryngology – Head and Neck Surgery and Hair Restoration.
-Hie can be reached at 503-693-1118 and at his web site, www.gabelcenter.com.
+Book a consultation with Dr. Gabel by calling our office at 503-693-1118 or contact us online at email@example.com.